RELift: Learned Coarse-to-Fine Propagators for Time-Dependent PDEs with Applications to Electron Dynamics: Datasets and evaluation metrics

-\paragraph{\textbf{Metrics}} To assess the generalizability of the learned super-resolution operator and effective propagator for PDE dynamics prediction, we evaluate the model-predicted dynamics in both phases using a new set of solutions generated from initial conditions randomly sampled from the same distribution.
-Specifically, we test 20 new trajectories and report the mean and standard deviation across three independent training runs.
-For Phase~1, we calculate the relative $L^2$ error across all predictions, while for Phase~2, we compute each of the metrics described below.
+To assess the generalizability of the learned super-resolution operator and effective propagator for PDE dynamics prediction, we evaluate the model-predicted dynamics in both phases using a new set of solutions generated from initial conditions randomly sampled from the same distribution.
+Specifically, we test 20 new trajectories, and we report the mean and standard deviation across three independent training runs.
+For Phase~1, we calculate the relative $L_2$ error across all predictions, while for Phase~2, we compute each of the metrics described below.
+Full details of each metric can be found in Appendix~\ref{sec:metrics}.

-\paragraph{\textbf{Why multiple metrics?}} As suggested in \cite{ren2025superbench}, simple pixel-wise losses alone can be misleading for scientific data, as lower pixel-wise error does not guarantee physically faithful solutions.
+\paragraph{\textbf{Why multiple metrics?}} As suggested in \citet{ren2025superbench}, simple pixel-wise losses alone can be misleading for scientific data, as lower pixel-wise error does not guarantee physically faithful solutions.
 Thus, it is necessary to use different metrics to evaluate the performance of our models, as no single scalar score can capture every facet of fidelity that matters for high-resolution scientific data.
-Below we characterize the key features of each metric. \begin{itemize}

-\item[\(\bm{\mathcal E_{L^2}}\): ] \textbf{Relative \(L^{2}\)} is \textit{scale-agnostic} but \textit{location-sensitive}: any pixel-wise mismatch is penalized, so large-amplitude errors anywhere in the field dominate.
-In machine learning contexts, this is one of the most canonical error metrics.
+Below we characterize the key features of each metric. \begin{itemize} \item Relative $L_2$ error (\textbf{L}$_\mathbf{2}$) is \textit{scale-agnostic} but \textit{location-sensitive}: any pixel-wise mismatch is penalized, so large-amplitude errors anywhere in the field dominate.
+In ML contexts, this is one of the most standard error metrics.

-\item[\(\bm{\text{SSIM}}\): ] \textbf{Structural similarity} rewards local pixel-wise texture and contrast agreement.
-Two fields can be close in \(L^{2}\) yet very different perceptually; SSIM detects such structural artifacts.
-By definition, $\text{SSIM} \in [-1,1]$, with \(1\) indicating perfect structural fidelity/reconstruction.
+\item The Structural Similarity Index Measure (\textbf{SSIM}) is a perceptual metric designed to assess local, pixel-wise agreement in texture, contrast, and structural patterns.
+Two fields may be close in the \(L_2\) norm yet differ significantly in visual or structural appearance; SSIM is specifically sensitive to such discrepancies.
+By definition, $\text{SSIM} \in [-1,1]$, with a value of \(1\) indicating perfect structural fidelity between the reconstructed and reference fields.

-\item[\(\bm{\text{SpecMSE}}: \)] \textbf{Spectral MSE} measures only the \textit{distribution} of energy across Fourier modes.
-It flags aliasing or over-smoothing that may or may not inflate \(L^{2}\) or SSIM.
+\item Spectral mean-squared error (\textbf {Spectral MSE}) only measures the \textit{distribution} of energy across Fourier modes.
+It is particularly sensitive to aliasing, mode transfer distortions, or over-smoothing effects that may not be strongly reflected in either the \(L_2\) error or SSIM.